 - Participant employment and wage history

-The 2015 Net Impact Study on Annual Earnings analyzes the net impact and cost-benefit of the Training Benefits Program on the employment, earnings and unemployment benefits receipt of program participants.
+The 2021 Net Impact Study on Annual Earnings for the Training Benefits Program (2002-2016) analyzes the net impact of the TB Program on the employment, earnings and training program enrollment of program participants.
+The "plain talk" report summarizes the Net Impact Study without discussing the technical elements of the analysis.

 Earlier reports are available in the report library.